 Join us for a free educational webinar to get the most from your marketing and fundraising efforts.

-Meeting the needs of everyone who comes to your site can be a challenge.
-You may have supporters, volunteers, prospective donors, media folks, board members, other nonprofit leaders and people curious about your cause all visiting our website in the course of one day.
+Think about how many different types of people may want to engage with your organization: Supporters, volunteers, prospective donors, media folks, board members, other nonprofit leaders and people curious about your cause may all visit your website throughout the course of one day.
 So how do you make everyone happy when they’re all looking for something different?

-You provide the right types of tools.
-Put yourself in the shoes of your potential visitors and ask, what do these people need from us?
-Then implement the right kind of functionality.
+Then put yourself in the shoes of your potential visitors and ask, what do these people need from us?
+The answer to that question will help you implement the right kind of functionality.

 Here are three things you can do to make a large number of your users happier this week.

 Did you know that the number one thing users want from nonprofits is the ability to register online for events?
 And by “register online,” I don’t mean make them print out a PDF, fill it out, then fax or mail it back to you.
 Users want to be able to sign up for events and opportunities right on our websites, with no printing or paper involved.
 Give them the ability to pay registration fees as well, and you’ll make them ecstatic.
 If you don’t yet have online event registration and payment processing available, you’ll be amazed at the increase in response once you do.

 Whether we’re talking about connecting with volunteers, donors or even your board members, email marketing is crucial.
 If your email marketing tool is built in to your website platform and you have the ability to measure analytics to see which emails are most successful, all the better.
 But remember, your email efforts are only as good as your list.
 Place a Subscribe button on the most popular pages of your website to give your online audience plenty of opportunities to sign up for your emails and newsletters.
 One of the best ways to grow your donor relationships is to maintain consistent communication with them, and getting everyone on your list is a great step in the right direction.